 - Dyes – are pretty easy to spot.
-If you see sand in an unnatural color (for example green, pink, yellow, or black), it’s likely to be dyed, and will dye your dragon in turn.
+If you see sand in an unnatural color (for example green, pink, or blue), it’s likely to be dyed, and will dye your dragon in turn.
 If you’re not sure, do some research on the product.

 - Sticks to medical ointments – unavoidable.
 If your dragon is wearing an ointment, the best thing you can do is remove the sand or lay another type of substrate on top until treatment is completed.
 Tile and flagstone do well as temporary, immovable substrates.

-Sand substrate should be completely replaced every 3-6 months to control bacterial growth and control odors.
+Sand substrate should be completely replaced every 3-6 months to control bacterial growth.
 Spot-cleaning substrate daily will help it stay clean and odor-free.
 For best results, remove surrounding sand along with the waste.